MicrosoftDocs/sdk-api/sdk-api-src/content/setupapi/nf-setupapi-setupdibuilddriverinfolist.md

 ### -param DeviceInfoSet [in]

-A handle to the <a href="https://www.bing.com/search?q=device+information+set">device information set</a> to contain the driver list, either globally for all device information elements or specifically for a single device information element.
+A handle to the <a href="devinst.device_information_sets">device information set</a> to contain the driver list, either globally for all device information elements or specifically for a single device information element.
 The device information set must not contain remote device information elements.

 ### -param DeviceInfoData [in, out]